rogerfarrell/Notes/A-list-of-classic-poems.md

 [[poetry]]

+---
-# A list of classic poems
+title: A list of classic poems
+---

 I am woefully deficient in poetry.
 This is a list of classic poems that I intend to read.
 Notable excerpts are included for easy reference.